 There are a whole lot of reasons to take a trip to Ecuador: the beaches, the actual Amazon Rainforest, and don’t forget the Galapagos Islands either.
 It’s a beautiful place (we don’t use that word lightly) and a definitive nature lovers’ paradise.
 Ecuador even made history in 2008 when it became the first country in the world to recognise the Rights of Nature.

 It’s not always an easy place to travel though, or 100% safe for that matter either.

 There’s drug trafficking, violent attacks, petty theft, and scams.
 There are no-go areas in Ecuador – the border region with Colombia is one such place.

-Is Ecuador Safe to Visit?
-(The facts.)
+Is Ecuador Safe Right Now?

+Use your common sense and you won’t have any problems during your trip.
 In fact, more and more people are visiting every year.
 Since 1995, tourism numbers have steadily risen in Ecuador and culminated in more than 1.5 million people visiting in 2014.